Open-DataFlow/RARE/readme.md

     </tr>
     <tr>
         <td width="100%" style="border: none; text-align: center; word-wrap: break-word">
+              Demonstration of RARE.
 A real data sample, which showcases the effectiveness and superiority of RARE.
       </td>
     </tr>
 </table>